Electrical tomography laboratory

 KIT4 Electrical impedance tomography measurement system

-KIT4 is the latest EIT-device designed and constructed at the Department of Applied Physics.
+KIT4 is the latest EIT-device designed and constructed at the Department of Technical Physics.
 KIT4 EIT-device has 80 parallel voltage measurement channels and 16 parallel current injection channels.
 The maximum frame rate is 100 frames/second using 16 measurement channels.
 More detailed information about the KIT4 –device can be found in this publication.

 KIT3 Electrical impedance tomography measurement system